Pagham

-Pagham is a coastal village and civil parish in the Arun district of West Sussex, England, with a population of around 6,100.
+Pagham is a coastal village, Anglican parish and civil parish in the Arun district of West Sussex, England, with a population of around 6,100.
 It lies about two miles to the west of Bognor Regis.

-Governance
+Demography

 Pagham is part of the electoral ward called Pagham and Rose Green.
 The population of this ward at the 2011 census was 7,538.

-Geography

 The village can be divided into three contiguous neighbourhoods (merging seamlessly as one clustered village):